Error-331/code_tests/docs/bible/links.md

 To the Jew First - December 9 (The gospel was birthed in the land of the Jews and taken to the Jew first before it went to the Gentiles; Jews who were saved by grace through justification by faith);

 East from West - December 10 (You will sit down in the kingdom because it's your Father's good pleasure to see you there);

+More Than a Conqueror - December 11 (Luke 13:30);

+He has the Power - December 12 (Father, open up my mind to your power; John 10:18);